-Our Leadership Capabilities Model serves as the foundation for its leadership development programs and projects.
+Our Leadership Capabilities Model serves as the foundation for our leadership development programs and projects.
 The core capabilities of a leader fall into three distinct, but interrelated, categories that build on and reinforce one another: Develop Self, Lead with Others, and Create Change.
 A leader must first be able to effectively lead themselves.
 Only with this foundation can they then move to successfully leading a team of others.
 Finally, we believe an effective leader uses their capabilities to create change in the service of ending hunger and poverty.

 Works to understand own strengths, growth areas, tendencies, and roles.
 Seeks out, accepts, and applies critical feedback.
 Understands how social identities are connected to own experience, development, and impact on the world.